nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition might be the one.
 I am excited to continue using my copy and see how it ages over time.
 It is something I plan to pass onto one of my kids someday.

 Thank you to Crossway for giving me the opportunity to review this wonderful Bible!
-If you're interested in ordering a copy for yourself  [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).
+If you're interested, order a copy for yourself [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).
 There is also a recently released [thinline version]().